balderdashy/sails-docs/concepts/ORM/Models.md

 In addition to the built-in functionality provided by Sails, you can also define your own custom model methods.
 Custom model methods are most useful for extrapolating controller code that relates to a particular model; i.e. this allows you to pull code out of your controllers and into reusuable functions that can be called from anywhere (i.e. don't depend on `req` or `res`.)

-> This feature takes advantage of the fact that models ignore unrecognized settings, so you do need to be careful about inadvertently overriding built-in methods and dynamic finders (don't define methods named "create", etc.)
+> This feature takes advantage of the fact that models ignore unrecognized settings, so you do need to be careful about inadvertently overriding built-in methods (don't define methods named "create", etc.)

 Model methods can be synchronous or asynchronous functions, but more often than not, they're _asynchronous_.
 By convention, asynchronous model methods should be 2-ary functions, which accept `options` as their first argument, and a Node-style callback as the second argument.
 Alternatively, instead of a callback, you might choose to return a promise (both strategies work just fine- it's a matter of preference.
 If you don't have a preference, stick with Node callbacks.)